- 21 Oct 2024

 If a passive service check is updated with a success code, the check remains in the OK state and waits for the next update.

-If the check is then updated with a success code, it immediately recovers to the OK state, clears it exception counter to zero, clears its alarm, and signals any opened incident that it has recovered.
+If the check is then updated with a success code, it immediately recovers to the OK state, clears its exception counter to zero, clears its alarm, and signals any opened incident that it has recovered.
 (Note: A passive service check can become stuck in its current state if it is never updated.)

 Like active service checks, passive service checks are designed to require a number of exceptions before generating an alarm in order to prevent them from immediately alerting users at the slightest temporary glitch.
 The number of exceptions required to generate an alarm is adjustable in the configuration options of each passive check.